PongAlmighty/GoogleSheetScoreboard/readme.md

 This was originally created to keep track of points during robot battles run by [Vegas Combat Robtics Club](https://vegascombatrobotics.com/) and [Synshop](https://synhop.org).

+# Versus Page

+Using versus.php will give you a page with only the teams that are currently fighting.
+This is limited to whatever two teams have a 1 in the 5th column of the google doc.

 ## Prerequisites

 1. Webserver with PHP